A Compound Decision Approach to Covariance Matrix Estimation: Introduction

 \section{Introduction}

 Covariance matrix estimation is a fundamental statistical problem that plays an essential role in various applications.
 However, in modern problems the number of features can be of the same order as or exceed the sample size.
 This high-dimensional setting is especially common in genomics, where covariance matrices are used to model gene networks but the number of genes can be much larger than the number of biological replicates \citep{schafer2005shrinkage, markowetz2007inferring}.
 For example, in Section \ref{gene analysis} we study brain region-specific gene networks in mouse using bulk RNA-sequencing data.
 A common approach to estimating gene expression networks is to use the standard sample covariance or corrlation matrices \citep{langfelder2008wgcna, zhang2005general}.
-However, these estimators behave poorly in the high-dimensional regime.
-To overcome these issues, various methods have been developed to estimate high-dimensional covariance matrices.
-These can roughly be divided into two groups, according to whether they impose assumptions of the structure of population covariance matrix.
+However, these estimators behave poorly in the high-dimensional regime, and there are roughly two types of approaches to address this issue.

 Structured methods make assumptions about the form of the population covariance matrix.
 One popular class of methods assumes that the matrix is sparse, or has many zero entries.
 The most common strategy in this class is to threshold the entries of the sample covariance \citep{rothman2009generalized, cai2011adaptive}, but penalized likelihood methods \citep{xue2012positive} have also been used.
 A second class of methods assume the data arise from a factor model \citep{fan2008high}, so that the covariance matrix has low intrinsic dimension.
 Other common structured methods assume that the covariance matrix is banded \citep{li2017estimation} or Toeplitz \citep{liu2017covariance}.